spencerhaugh/cats-app/README.md

 # Catabase!
-## Project 2: SEI 9-21
+## Project 2: Software Engineering Immersive 9-21

 After 6 weeks of study, came Project 2!

 Project 2 was another solo project, to be deployed to Heroku, and using Node.js and Express intergrated with a MongoDB database & Mongoose.
 This project required us to utilize MVC conventions, as well as implementing authentication (via bCrypt).
 This app is rendered sever-side, and was focused on building our back-end.

 I created a full CRUD RESTful app that tracks a user-uploaded database of cats, and allows users to rank the cats with "likes".
 Users that are logged in can add new cats, edit cats, delete cats, and "like" cats.

-LINK:
+HEROKU DEPLOYMENT LINK:
 [Catabase App](https://enigmatic-island-67697.herokuapp.com/catabase)

 Feature List: